theSubsurfaceGuy/theSubsurfaceGuy/README.md

-- Hi, I’m Waquar Kaleem a.k.a theSubSurfaceGuy!
-- I’m a Ph.D student majoring in Industrial Engineering and Operations Research
-- My advisor is Dr. Anirudh Subramanyam at the Pennsylvania State University
+- Hello!
+My name is Waquar Kaleem, also known as theSubSurfaceGuy.
+I am a Ph.D. student majoring in Industrial Engineering and Operations Research.
+My doctoral advisor is Dr. Anirudh Subramanyam at the Pennsylvania State University.
-- I’m looking to collaborate on developing mathematical optmization techniques for solving combinatorial optmization problems :)
-- Reach out to me at kaleem_waquar@psu.edu
+- I am currently seeking collaborators to work on using machine learning for combinatorial optimization related projects.
+Any suggestions or ideas are most welcome.
+Please feel free to contact me at kaleem_waquar@psu.edu.

 <!---
 theSubsurfaceGuy/theSubsurfaceGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.